4 Tips For Better Van Security

 This old saying used to refer to children but there aren’t many children today that would live by that rule.
 Instead, applied to your belongings, make sure that if your newest iPhone and six thousand pound handbag are inside your vehicle, they aren’t in full view of anyone that walks past.
 Anyone would be intrigued by expensive belongings on show!

-You should make sure that your belongings are stored away from the front of the van, in the back where they are harder to notice.
+You should make sure that your belongings are stored away from the front of the van.
+Put them in the back where they are harder to notice.
 Thieves might not bother robbing your van if they think it is empty.